Opal Jean Cox Barfield, 88, passed away August 22, 2019 in Lifepath Hospice of Sun City Center, following a brief illness.

 In lieu of flowers, celebrate Opal’s life by donating money in her name to the charity of your choice, give an organization the gift of your time, or simply visit people in need of companionship and brighten their lives.

-To send flowers to the family of Opal Barfield, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Opal Barfield, please visit Tribute Store